 Lab Safety Points: Laboratory safety is an extremely serious and important topic.
 All violations of the safety rules will result in point deductions.
 Some safety violations may also result in the student being expelled from the lab.
 As employees, the instructors and Teaching Assistants are expected to enforce the safety rules and disciplinary actions may be taken against them by Loyola if the safety rules are not enforced.
 Therefore, please do not ask the instructors or Teaching Assistants to ignore any safety rules or to not apply any penalties for safety infractions.
 They are not optional.
 Some examples of safety violations that result in immediate point deductions include things like removing safety goggles in the lab, touching your phone with your gloved hands, eating or drinking in lab, etc. These are just some examples-the list is not all-inclusive because it is impossible to foresee every potential safety violation.
 Some examples of safety violations that will result in immediate expulsion from the laboratory include things like wearing inappropriate attire, dumping chemical waste down the sink, etc. Again, these are just some examples.
 There are other safety violations that could come up that may result in a student being asked to leave the lab.
-In addition, incurring three, lesser safety violations in one lab period will result in a student being asked to leave the lab, even if the infractions wouldn't warrant expulsion individually.
-Any student who is removed from lab for safety violations two times will automatically receive one lower letter grade.
-If a student is removed from lab for safety violations a third time, they will automatically fail the course.
+In addition, incurring multiple lesser safety violations may also result in a student being asked to leave the lab, even if the infractions wouldn't warrant expulsion individually.
 Each experiment will have three safety points at stake.